wguedz/sap-rap-fiori-app/README.md

 # sap-rap-fiori-app
-Build an SAP Fiori App Using the ABAP RESTful Application Programming Model [RAP100]
+Build an SAP Fiori App Using the ABAP RESTful Application Programming Model (RAP)